 A mumbling started up, spreading from the top seats to the lower ones like a wave.
 The younger members of the audience were whispering among themselves, some of them pale, others with eyes sparkling with excitement.

 Glaw just wanted to run.
 His legs ached from keeping still.
 The muscles in his calves were painfully tense and there were far too many eyes on him, full of hate and fear; measuring him.

 <We of the Senate speak in favor of this.> It was an old woman who'd spoken, her hair so gray it was nearly silver in color, her flesh wrinkled. <Does the City speak against?>

 As one, all the demons' eyes lit up and a soft rumbling started.
 Glaw nearly jumped out of his skin.
 Around the edge of the stage thin pillars rose, most of them white, a few black, slowly creating a cage with unevenly spaced bars.
-Glaw's palms flew up to cover his face on their own accord, blocking out the eerie scene.
-His hands were slick with cold sweat, slippery against his cheeks and forehead.
+Glaw's hands flew up to cover his face on their own accord, blocking out the eerie scene.
+His palms were slick with cold sweat, slippery against his cheeks and forehead.

 <The City does not oppose.
 The majority has spoken.> The same woman again, or someone with a voice that sounded just like hers.
 The rumbling started up again, drowning all noises from the crowd.